 - 10 of the most popular lightweight Linux distros

-Ubuntu is the chosen distro of the Android Open Source Project for building source files.
+In fact, Ubuntu is the chosen distro of the Android Open Source Project for building source files.
 The Android build is regularly tested using the most recent versions of Ubuntu.
+The distro’s official website hosts several tutorials, guides, and other resources aimed to impress the development and programming prowess of the distro.

 Debian is one of the oldest Linux distros and is built with stability in mind.
 All programs included with Debian have to meet the Debian Free Software Guidelines.
 Packages are carefully selected and tested for inclusion in the 'Stable' branch of Debian meaning that while some may be dated, there's very little chance of system instability, making this OS ideal for programmers.